midorikocak/view/README.md

 View is the V in MVC.
 A small library to include in your MVC projects.
 Allows you to separate presentation layer from the rest of your application.

+**Note:** It's your responsibility to check user inputs.
+This library just renders templates.
+Nothing else.

 ## Install

 Via Composer